-Irene Fernandez is a Malaysian campaigner for the rights of the poorest: migrant workers, farm workers, domestic workers, prostitutes and AIDS sufferers.
+Irene Fernandez was a Malaysian campaigner for the rights of the poorest: migrant workers, farm workers, domestic workers, prostitutes and AIDS sufferers.
 She continued working, even when a conviction and year's prison sentence hung over her head on the trumped-up charge of "maliciously publishing false news".

-Irene Fernandez was born in Malaysia in 1946 and has three children and several foster children.
+Irene Fernandez was born in Malaysia in 1946 and had three children and several foster children.
 She began her career as a high school teacher.
 She became involved with the Young Christian Workers Movement (YCW), based in Brussels, and in 1970 gave up her teaching career to become a full-time organiser for young workers.
 She became national president of the Malaysian YCW in 1972-75 and was a member of the international committee from 1973-75.
 During that time, she was able to organise the first textile workers union and began programmes to create trade unions in the free trade zones.
 She also focused on the development of women leaders in the labour movement.

 In 1976, she joined the Consumers Association of Penang (CAP) and worked on consumer education, launching the consumer clubs for secondary school children to teach them about basic needs, safety and protection of the environment.
 She also began a consumer programme for rural women, linked to a breast-feeding campaign and the Nestlé boycott.